 eConsult is the first online consultation service to be integrated with the NHS App.
 It makes form-based remote consultations available at around a quarter of practices in England.
 Patients can use this forms-based service to request GP advice without the need to book an appointment or contact your practice face-to-face or by telephone.

-If your practice already uses eConsult you do not need to take any action to make it available in the NHS App.
+If your practice already uses an online consultation system that is integrated with the NHS App, you do not need to take any action to make it available in the app.

-- They fill in the online form or ‘eConsult’ with information about their symptoms, conditions or treatment.
+They fill in the online form with information about their symptoms, conditions or treatment, or those of someone they care for.
 They can also use it to request help with sick notes or GP letters.

 They then submit the online form to their GP practice, where it can be viewed by their GP or another professional as appropriate.